philals/git-duet-vscode/README.md

 ## Known Issues

-Very untested in real dev day
+Very untested.
+I have not used it for a full day yet.
+Publishing now to get feedback from the team

 ## Release Notes

 ### 0.0.1

-- Only shows status when there is a '.git' directoy
+- Only shows status when there is a `.git` directoy in the solution
-- Displays pop up info when setting pairs/solo/git as
+- Displays pop up info when setting `pairs`/`solo`/`git as`
 - Should handle some errors when things are not configured correctly